literature0305/coe_ctc/README.md

    published SOTA numbers (see table below).
 2. **Chain-of-Encoders (CoE)** — a weight-shared, multi-pass encoder with a cumulative time-mask schedule and inter-pass K/V conditioning.
-This is the proposed method for the accompanying paper.
+This is the proposed method for the accompanying paper (see § Chain-of-Encoders for method details).

 | Reference framework | Borrowed style                                              |
 | ------------------- | ----------------------------------------------------------- |